laminas/tutorials/doc/book/event-manager.md

 ```

 With this paradigm, we know that the likely reason of execution halting is due
-to the last result meeting the test callback criteria; as such, we simply return
+to the last result meeting the test callback criteria; as such, we return that
-that last result.
+last result.

 The other way to halt execution is within a listener, acting on the `Event`
 object it receives.
 In this case, the listener calls `stopPropagation(true)`,